 Mary Poppins (G)

-Disney Movies; DMA; Disney Wiki; IMDb; Rotten Tomatoes; TCM; TV Tropes; Wikipedia
+Disney Movies; Disney Wiki; IMDb; Movies Anywhere; Rotten Tomatoes; TCM; TV Tropes; Wikipedia

-Based on a series of books which I've never read.
+This came out in 1964 (11 years before I was born).
+It's based on a series of books which I've never read, by P.L.
+Travers.
 There are a few categories under which I could put this: musical, classic, fantasy, period... but, I've chosen family, because... well, actually I guess it's fairly arbitrary. *shrug* (I'll still link to it from a couple other sections, though.)
 Anyway...
 I saw it more than enough when I was a kid.
 But really, it is actually a movie that I wouldn't mind seeing... a number of times again in my life.
 Which I can't say for most movies.
 And if I happen to be watching it, even bits and pieces... well, it has a very fond, nostalgic feel to it.
 It's not something one can ever really outgrow.
 It's a fun story, with some interesting characters, special effects which to me don't look at all outdated, and most importantly, unforgettable songs it's impossible not to sing along to, even if only in your head.

 The story, in the exceedingly unlikely chance you don't know it, is this: There are a pair of children, Jane and Michael Banks, who are constantly driving away nannies with all their troublemaking.
 Their parents, of course, love them, but have no time for them.
 Their mother, Winifred, is too involved with the suffragette movement, and their father, George, is too involved with his career as a banker.
 (Btw, I should mention the movie is set in 1910, though the first book was published in 1934, and the movie released in 1964.)
 When their latest nanny quits, the children write a letter advertising for a new nanny with the qualifications they desire, while George writes an advertisement for a much stricter nanny, and tears up the children's letter.
 However, much to his surprise, a nanny- Mary Poppins- arrives in response to Jane and Michael's letter, instead.